-119. IRENA partnered with UNEP and SIEMENS to assess the economic and financial viability of hybridizing isolated diesel mini-grids with renewable energy.
-The objective is to show how adding renewable generation to a diesel-based mini-grid can reduce the levelised cost of electricity and earn good returns for public and private investors.
+116. IRENA is partnering with UNEP and SIEMENS with the objective of building a public-private partnership to assess the economic and financial viability of hybridising isolated diesel mini-grids with renewable energy.
+The partnership is analysing the conditions under which hybridising a diesel based minigrid with renewable energy can reduce the levelised cost of electricity, as well as what is needed to create a viable investment opportunity for investors in this emerging sector.
 The project started in 2013 with the identification of eight target locations across Asia, Africa and Latin America where real loads and cost data were sourced from isolated grids running on diesel and operated by public or private utilities to develop site specific business models.
-The full report and site-specific business plans will be released in 2015.
+The full report and site specific business plans will be released end of 2014.